peitalin/reveries-network/llm-proxy/README.md

 # LLM Proxy

-This MITM (Man-in-the-Middle) proxy intercepts API calls made by Python LLM services to multiple API providers (Anthropic, OpenAI, Google Gemini, etc.) and tracks token usage for each provider.

-## How It Works

-The proxy uses a forked Hudsucker library to serve as a MITM HTTP/S proxy that:
+This proxy forks the Hudsucker library to serve as a MITM HTTP/S proxy that:

 1. Intercepts outgoing API calls from the Python server to different LLM providers
 2. Decrypts HTTPS traffic to inspect request and response contents